cont-limno/LAGOSNE/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/LAGOS)](https://cran.r-project.org/package=LAGOS)
 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/LAGOS)](https://cran.r-project.org/package=LAGOS)

+The `LAGOS` package provides an R interface to download LAGOS data from remote databases, store this data locally, and perform a variety of filtering and subsetting operations.

 ## Design Philisophy

 The design of the LAGOS data package will be guided by these principles: